Cykyrios/GodotInSim/README.md

 ## OutSim

 Direct OutSim communication can be enabled without InSim by setting the appropriate settings in your `cfg.txt` file.
 Initialize the OutSim socket with `initialize(outsim_options)` on your `OutSim` instance to receive packets.
 The `outsim_options` must be the same as the OutSimOpts in `cfg.txt`.

+## Text handling

+Text is automatically converted from UTF8 to LFS's format and vice versa.
+You can also use functions from the `LFSText` class to manually convert text, strip colors, as well as convert colors from BBCode to LFS color codes and vice versa for display in Godot's `RichTextLabel` or web pages.
+The class includes an array of colors and an enum with the corresponding indices.

+## Miscellaneous

+The `GISUtils` class includes general-purpose utility functions.
+There is currently a single set of unit conversion functions, if you want to compute some values directly from packets.
+All packets containing physical values have additional, corresponding variables starting with the `gis_` prefix (e.g. `gis_heading` or `gis_position` as a `Vector3(x, y, z)`).
+All `gis_*` variables use standard units: m, s, kg, N, W. Speeds use m/s, angles use radians.
+When sending such packets, you should prefer filling in the `gis_*` variables, as they use consistent units.
+They will be rounded to the packet's encoding precision.
+By default, all `gis_*` variables are used to set the packet's buffer; you can disable this behavior by setting `use_gis_values = false` after creating any packet.

 ## Example